magnars/dash.el/README.md

 #### -cons* `(&rest args)`

 Make a new list from the elements of `args`.

-The last 2 members of `args` are used as the final cons of the result so if the final member of `args` is not a list the result is a dotted list.
+The last 2 elements of `args` are used as the final cons of the result, so if the final element of `args` is not a list, the result is a dotted list.
+With no `args`, return nil.

 ```el
 (-cons* 1 2) ;; => '(1 .
 2)